agarwalpoonam01/agrawalpoonam.github.io/_posts/2023-11-19-Elasticsearch.md

 ### Why?
 	 We can perform various kind of search irrespective of there data type which included structured, unstructured, geo and metrics data type.
-	 Query can retriev data in any form required.
+	 Query can retrieve data in any form required.
 	 Possible to analyze billions of records in few seconds.
 	 Provides aggregations which can explore trends and patterns of data.